 Grass Cutting – The Parish Council reviewed the quote provided by the Grass cutters and resolved to accept the quotation.
 The Clerk to inform the grass cutters and Cllr Gue to liaise over the areas to be cut.

-Cricket Club – The Parish Council reviewed the request from Cricket Club for a grant to contribute towards the grass cutting of the Cricket Pitch.
-The Council resolved to award the grant for 2026/27
+Cricket Club – The Parish Council reviewed the request from Cricket Club for a grant of £475 to contribute towards the grass cutting of the Cricket Pitch.
+The Parish Council resolved to award the grant for 2026/27

 Items for next Agenda